-Public school system personnel purchase textbooks for public school students enrolled in Randolph Community College classes through the Career and College Promise Program.
-The High School Hub personnel work with school personnel to assist in the delivery and distribution of books.
-Some courses require kits or extra materials, and those may or may not be covered by the school system.
+Public school system personnel purchase textbooks and access codes for public school students enrolled in Randolph Community College classes through the Career and College Promise Program.
+Some courses require kits or extra materials, and the cost of those may or may not be covered by the school system.
 If students have trouble obtaining books, then they must see the designated staff member in charge of books at their high school.
+Required textbooks are listed on their course syllabus.

-Home and private school students must purchase their own textbooks and access codes.
+Home and private school students must purchase their own textbooks, kits, and access codes.